phantomdiorama/burnt-sky/README.md

-# Hurry Asteroid
+# Burnt Sky

-Hurry Asteroid is a minimal Bluesky viewer in a static webpage.
+A minimal Bluesky viewer in a static web page.

 It uses Python and RSS.